National Research Center for Parents with Disabilities: Parents Empowering Parents / Padres Empoderando a Padres

 What's Happening at the Center for Parents

-The webinar will provide an overview of ableism and discrimination within child protection and provide parents with strategies for addressing these injustices.
+The webinar provides an overview of ableism and discrimination within child protection and provide parents with strategies for addressing these injustices.
 Presenters are Dr. Elizabeth Lightfoot, Distinguished Professor of Social Policy and Director of the Arizona State University School of Social Work, and Dr. Kara Ayers, Associate Professor at Cincinnati Children's Hospital.
+ASL and captioning were provided.

 Historically, data about people with disabilities and their experiences has been difficult to access, navigate, and understand.
 Our interactive data dashboards offer a solution for advocates, policymakers, and researchers, portraying information about parents with disabilities and community living services in visually engaging and easy-to-use ways.
 We hope these dashboards can serve as an effective tool for disability advocates to further the rights, access, and inclusion of the disability community.